JavascriptLearner815/oss-enterprise/CODE_OF_CONDUCT.md

 - Anything you wouldn't show in a formal setting, like in front of your boss or teacher (NSFW)
 - Derogatory "jokes" (including threatening to violate these guidelines but not actually/quasi-threatening)
 ## Reporting
-Any unacceptable behavior should be reported as follows, and retaliation will result in both parties being punished in the ways shown in the proceeding section after this one.
+Any unacceptable behavior should be reported as follows, and retaliation will result in both parties being punished in the ways shown in the preceding section after this one.
 *These specifications for reporting are here for a reason and must be added to your report.
 If you don't, we might reject action on the report until we hear more from you.*
 **If you aren't a maintainer or above:**
 Email as aforementioned.
 Some recommendations are below, along with a template for you to use.